Farhan-Tanjim/IDT/README.md

 # IDT
-Applying supervised and semi-supervised models on a dataset
+Applying supervised(CNN-BiLSTM) and semi-supervised(FIXMATCH) models on a dataset